SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         docker system prune
         ```

-        Alternatively, you can manually delete images using `docker rmi {image_name}:{image_tag}`.
+        Alternatively, you can manually delete images using `docker rm {image_name}:{image_tag}`.

-14. Try running `docker images` and confirm that you get output similar to the one above.
+14. Try running `docker images` and confirm that you get output similar to the above.
 If you succeed with this,
-    then try running the docker image
+    then try running the docker image.

     ```bash
     docker run --name experiment1 train:latest
     ```

-    you should hopefully see your training starting.
+    You should hopefully see your training starting.
 Please note that we can start as many containers as we want at
     the same time by giving them all different names using the `--name` tag.

     1. You are most likely going to rebuild your Docker image multiple times, either due to an implementation error